What is net dollar retention?

 What is net dollar retention (NDR)?

-Net dollar retention is a SaaS metric that reflects how a SaaS company’s annual recurring revenue has grown or decreased within a specific period, typically a year, month, or quarter.
+Net dollar retention is a SaaS metric that reflects how a SaaS company’s revenue has grown or decreased within a specific period, typically a year, month, or quarter.
 It measures the revenue retained from existing customers after accounting for customer churn, upgrades, downgrades, and cross-selling.

-There are two methods for calculating NDR: the first uses annual recurring revenue (ARR), and the second uses monthly recurring revenue (MRR).
-ARR-based NDR looks at the total revenue generated from all active customers at the beginning of a period and compares it to the revenue generated from those same customers at the end of the period.
-MRR-based NDR calculates the revenue generated from customers on a monthly basis, which is then compared between the beginning and end of the period.
+NDR based on annual recurring revenue (ARR) looks at the total revenue generated from all active customers at the start of the period and compares it to the revenue generated from those same customers at the end of the period.

-How to calculate net dollar retention
+How to calculate net dollar retention (with formula and examples)

 To effectively monitor and improve NDR, SaaS companies need to calculate it on a consistent basis.
 As mentioned earlier, there are two methods for calculating NDR: using annual recurring revenue (ARR) or monthly recurring revenue (MRR).

-Net Dollar Retention (NDR) = (Starting ARR – Churn + expansion) / (Starting ARR)
+Formula: Net Dollar Retention (NDR) = (Starting ARR – Churn + expansion) / (Starting ARR)

 Let’s say a hypothetical SaaS company, “Software Solutions”, has a starting ARR of $1 million at the beginning of the year.
 During the year, they lose $100,000 in revenue due to customer churn, but they also gain an additional $200,000 in revenue from expansion within their existing customer base through upsells and cross-sells.